 Fibroids are a common occurrence in women over 30 years of age.
+In fact, they are the most frequently diagnosed among female reproductive tumors.
 A fibroid is a benign tumor that appears in uterine tissue.
-It’s important to know that fibroids aren’t cancer.
-Yes, the word ‘tumor’ may sound scary, but ‘tumor’ is, by definition, just an unusual tissue growth.
+They are predominantly composed of muscle cells and fibrous tissue found in the uterus.
+It’s important to know that they are not cancerous.
+Though the word ‘tumor’ may sound scary, a ‘tumor’ is, by definition, is an unusual tissue growth.
 Warts are a kind of tumor.
 Cherry moles are a kind of tumor.
 They grow and create masses that are sometimes unsightly or inconvenient.
 But this kind of benign tumor isn’t life threatening.